RetroReversing/retroReversing/categories/consoles/Nes.md

 It mentioned Metatiles and tehcniques for oiptimizing tile usage (removing duplicates and using mirroring).

 ---
-# Game Modding
+# Game Modding and ROM Hacking
-Modding NES games can be a fun and rewarding way to explore the world of classic gaming and unleash your creativity.
 By modifying the code, graphics, or sound of an NES game, you can create new levels, characters, or even entirely new games that build upon the classic gameplay and aesthetics of the original.
 This can provide a unique and personalized gaming experience that is tailored to your own interests and preferences.

 Additionally, modding NES games can be a great way to learn more about the technical aspects of game development and programming, as well as to connect with other enthusiasts in the retro gaming community.

 ## Tonkachi Editor (Hammer Editor)
 ![Tonkachi Editor](https://github.com/user-attachments/assets/4b346317-a9fb-4236-9d75-1535f7a920ec)